Skip to Content

 Shortening

-After you have melted your candy melts according to the directions, add a teaspoon of shortening and stir it into the melted chocolate.
-Keep adding one teaspoon at a time until you reach your desired consistency.
+After melting the candy melts according to the directions, add a teaspoon of shortening and stir it into the melted chocolate.

 Keep in mind that you still want the candy melt mix to be thick enough to coat the food you are dipping.
-Making it too thin may cause the candy to slip right off.
-Add a little shortening and then do a “practice dip” to test the consistency.

 3 – Paramount Crystals